September 1 and we are a month from departure with so much still to do to be ready…but inspiration and encouragement are relatively easy to find:

 Today was another ride through stunning scenery.
 This time Tony and I took the new Highway 40D back towards Durango, while Rick opted to ride the old highway again.
 We had an Air BNB booked in VG and agreed to meet there.

-Arrived in Vicente Geurrero in late afternoon and hooked up with Rick as we were gassing up the bikes.
-We rode into the small town of unpaved streets, rough riding as we searched for our Airbnb place.
+Arrived in Vicente Guerrero in late afternoon and hooked up with Rick as we were gassing up the bikes.
+We rode into the small town of unpaved streets, rough riding as we searched for our Airbnb.
 We finally found it, and although no one answered the door, we parked the bikes in a gated garage that was open (looked locked but wasn’t) and with the help of a neighbour, found a beer store, picked up a few and some munchies and headed back to the house.
 We sat on the sidewalk with Mari for company as we rehydrated and chatted – Mari had very little English, and my Spanish is not good at all, so it was a lot of effort trying to communicate not very successfully!
 At last our host Maricela let us in with huge apologies.
 She and her husband Luis were lovely, welcoming and generous.
-Although we were a bit concerned that no one seemed home, when they arrived they were wonderful hosts.
+Although we were a bit concerned that no one was home, when they arrived they were wonderful hosts.
 Luis drove us downtown to a restaurant they recommended for dinner, then we walked home after a heavy shower.

 Interesting town – mix of very rough streets, the occasional horse and rider galloping through, farm vehicles, old cars, as well as motorcycles of all makes and ages.